alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 > How do you implement a queue with a stack?

-I nailed it, and was invited for an inperson interview.
+I nailed it, and was invited for an in person interview.
 I only goofed during one part of the interview, which involved traversing an array and removing elements from it.
 I was able to solve the problem, but when the interviewer through in the "curve-ball", I struggled to resolve it.
 In a random chance, I was also interviewed by the same guy who interviewed me on campus a few years back.
 He gave me the same question, and I smiled and told him "You actually interviewed me on campus, and asked me this same question, and I did terrible at it, and you got upset because I wasted your time."
 He kind of smiled, then asked me to solve it again, because apparently he didn't believe me.
 I nailed the question in 30 seconds, then he gave me a much much harder one, and I was able to solve that as well.
 He said he was impressed that I was able to solve it, and thanked me for being honest.
-Ultimately I was rejected, however I feel that it wasn't because of my coding skills, but because I said unintentially said something kind of creepy to the lady who conducted my lunch interview.
+Ultimately I was rejected, however I feel that it wasn't because of my coding skills, but because I said unintentionally said something kind of creepy to the lady who conducted my lunch interview.

-For my interview at Clearsight Systems, I was given a series of tasks: a written questionaire, design a parking garage, debug this program, and finally some white board coding.
+For my interview at Clearsight Systems, I was given a series of tasks: a written questionnaire, design a parking garage, debug this program, and finally some white board coding.
 I did well enough on all them to land the job.
 For the white board coding portion, it felt pretty good when both the interviewers expressed that they felt more than satisfied that I knew what I was talking about.
 Bam.
 Got the job.

 When Clearsight started to go under, I interviewed for a position at BioPassword.
 There I had a mix of success.
 I remember vividly I was unable to code up an algorithm for Boggle, but I think that because I had come in with a recommendation, I was able to get the job.